Fixed (film)

 Fixed is a 2025 American adult animated comedy film directed by Genndy Tartakovsky and written by Tartakovsky and Jon Vitti.
 Produced by Sony Pictures Animation for Netflix, it is the former's first traditionally animated film.
 The film features the voices of Adam DeVine, Idris Elba, Kathryn Hahn, Fred Armisen, Beck Bennett, Bobby Moynihan, Michelle Buteau, and River Gallo.
-The plot involves a dog who learns that he is going to be neutered.
+The film revolves around a dog named Bull who sets out to win the heart of his crush named Honey while also dealing with the fact that he is going to be neutered.

 The film was first conceived in 2009, and development began in 2018.
 The cast was announced in June 2023.
 Warner Bros.
 Pictures was originally set to distribute the film, but had dropped the film by August 2024 as part of cost-saving measures by Warner Bros.
 Discovery, canceling its theatrical release.
 Netflix later acquired the distribution rights to the film, and it had its world premiere on June 11, 2025, at the 2025 Annecy International Animation Film Festival, before releasing on Netflix on August 13 to mixed reviews from critics.

 Plot

-Bull is a two-year-old mongrel from Chicago who frequently humps anything that piques his interest to vent his perverse instincts.
-He's friends with Rocco, a proud, British-accented boxer, Fetch, a wannabe-influencer dachshund and Lucky, a dim-witted, masochistic beagle, all of whom except for Bull have been neutered, which makes them a target of ridicule from the haughty, self-absorbed Borzoi show dog Sterling.
+Bull is a two-year-old (14 in human years) Staffordshire Bull Terrier mutt from Chicago who frequently humps anything that piques his interest to vent his perverse instincts.
+He is friends with Rocco, a proud, British-accented boxer, Fetch, a wannabe-influencer dachshund and Lucky, a dim-witted, masochistic beagle, all of whom except for Bull have been neutered, which makes them a target of ridicule from the haughty, self-absorbed Borzoi show dog Sterling.
 Bull also harbors a crush on his neighbour, another show dog Borzoi named Honey, but is hesitant to reveal his true feelings for her.

-One day, Bull's owners pamper him with treats, toys and Kool-Aid-flavored toilet water.
-Bull realizes that he is due to be neutered the following morning, as Luther, a Great Dane, had a similar pre-neutered experience.
+One day, Bull's owners pamper him with treats and toys.
+But when Bull gets to the Kool-Aid-flavored toilet water, he realizes that this means he is due to be neutered the following morning, as Luther, a Great Dane, had a similar pre-neutered experience.
 Bull bemoans his experience, alienates his friends as they attempt to comfort him and decides to leave home in order to save himself from being sterilized.

 However, he soon reconsiders when he is accosted by a large clowder of alley cats, but is rescued by his friends, who came searching for him when he ran away from his home.
 Reconciling, Bull and his friends barely manage to escape the cats' territory.
 As Bull decides to return home and face his impending neutering, Rocco convinces him to have one last wild night on the town to make sure his last night of being intact will be one to remember.

 The foursome get into various shenanigans, such as infiltrating a dog show that Honey is competing in alongside Sterling.
 Bull finally musters the courage to share his attraction to her with her until she and Sterling win, causing him to sadly leave.